McCowan leads Western Illinois against Southern Indiana after 35-point game - WTOP News

 Evansville, Indiana; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Western Illinois faces Southern Indiana after Raegan McCowan scored 35 points in Western Illinois’ 92-63 victory over the Morehead State Eagles.
+BOTTOM LINE: Western Illinois plays Southern Indiana after Raegan McCowan scored 35 points in Western Illinois’ 92-63 win against the Morehead State Eagles.

-The Screaming Eagles have gone 9-0 in home games.
-Southern Indiana averages 14.8 assists per game to lead the OVC, paced by Ali Saunders with 4.2.
+The Screaming Eagles are 9-0 on their home court.
+Southern Indiana has a 1-0 record in one-possession games.

-The Leathernecks are 3-4 in OVC play.
-Western Illinois averages 71.3 points while outscoring opponents by 6.5 points per game.
+The Leathernecks are 3-4 in conference matchups.
+Western Illinois ranks fourth in the OVC giving up 64.8 points while holding opponents to 37.4% shooting.

-Southern Indiana averages 6.6 made 3-pointers per game, 1.2 more made shots than the 5.4 per game Western Illinois allows.
-Western Illinois averages 5.8 made 3-pointers per game this season, 1.5 fewer made shots on average than the 7.3 per game Southern Indiana gives up.
+Southern Indiana averages 6.6 made 3-pointers per game, 1.2 more made shots than the 5.4 per game Western Illinois gives up.
+Western Illinois scores 9.1 more points per game (71.3) than Southern Indiana gives up to opponents (62.2).

+The Screaming Eagles and Leathernecks meet Saturday for the first time in OVC play this season.

+TOP PERFORMERS: Vanessa Shafford is averaging 12.2 points, 6.9 rebounds and 1.9 steals for the Screaming Eagles.

 McCowan is averaging 21.8 points and 8.1 rebounds for the Leathernecks.